-Senior Resource Services (SRS) is a volunteer transportation service in Weld County.
+Senior Resource Services (SRS), now known as 60+ Ride, is a volunteer transportation service in Weld County.
 SRS drivers use their own vehicles to provide mobility to seniors over the age of 60.
 SRS staff recruits volunteers, schedules rides, and provides a mileage allowance and extra insurance to drivers.
 SRS operates from 9:00 a.m. to 4:00 p.m.
 Monday through Friday.
-Reservations should be made at least 14 days in advance, with the exception of minivan transportation to nonmedical appointments in the Greeley Evans area being accepted up to 3:30 p.m. the day before the requested ride, space allowing.
+Reservations should be made at least 14 days in advance, with the exception of minivan transportation to non-medical appointments in the Greeley Evans area being accepted up to 3:30 p.m. the day before the requested ride, space allowing.